-The University of Mississippi School of Pharmacy offers a comprehensive postgraduate experience for residency training with a PGY-1 Community Pharmacy Residency program.
-This program seeks to provide the resident with the knowledge and skills to become a competent practitioner in both the community and academic settings.
-Graduates of this program will have the clinical competence and skills necessary to manage a community pharmacy practice, counsel and evaluate patients, teach students and provide pharmaceutical care services.
+The University of Mississippi School of Pharmacy offers three comprehensive postgraduate experiences for residency training with its PGY-1 Community Pharmacy Residency program in Oxford and Jackson.
+This program provides residents with the knowledge and skills to become successful practitioners in both the community and academic settings.
+Program graduates will have the clinical competence and skills necessary to manage a community pharmacy practice, counsel and evaluate patients, teach students, and provide pharmaceutical care services.

 Program Goals & Outcomes

 The School of Pharmacy seeks to provide residents with the knowledge and skills to become competent practitioners in both the community and academic settings.
 Graduates will also learn how to establish their own innovative pharmacy practice; practice in an ambulatory clinic care setting; perform as an academician and join the faculty at an accredited school of pharmacy; educate and evaluate patients and provide drug information services.

 For more information:

 The University of Mississippi School of Pharmacy PGY-1 Community Pharmacy Residency Program in Jackson and Oxford, Mississippi, is accredited by ASHP in partnership with APhA.